elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/memento-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> Drawbacks of the Memento pattern in JavaScript include increased memory usage for storing snapshots, potential performance issues, and the need for careful management of state transitions.
+      <strong>Interview Response:</strong> It could lead to high memory usage due to multiple memento objects.
+Also, it might cause complexity if mementos need to be saved and retrieved across system boundaries.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> Drawbacks of the Memento Pattern.
+      <strong>Technical Response:</strong> Drawbacks of the Memento pattern in JavaScript include increased memory usage for storing snapshots, potential performance issues, and the need for careful management of state transitions.<br/><br/> <strong>Drawbacks of the Memento Pattern.</strong>
     </div>
     <br />
     <div></div>